If you're diagnosed with thyroid cancer, you'll be assigned a care team, who will devise a treatment plan for you.

 Alternatively, if your hormone levels are too high, you may experience symptoms such as weight loss, hyperactivity or diarrhoea.
 You shouldn't experience any more side effects once the right dose has been achieved.

 Occasionally, the parathyroid glands can be affected during surgery.
 The parathyroid glands are located close to the thyroid gland and help regulate the levels of calcium in your blood.

 If your parathyroid glands are affected, your calcium levels may decrease, which can cause a tingling sensation in your hands, fingers, lips and around your nose.

 These symptoms should be reported to your MDT or GP as you may need to take calcium supplements.
 Most people only need to take a short course of calcium tablets as the parathyroid glands will soon start to function normally again.

 Radioactive iodine treatment

 After having thyroid surgery, a course of radioactive iodine treatment may be recommended.
 This will help destroy any remaining cancer cells in your body and prevent the cancer returning.

 If you're taking thyroid hormone replacement tablets, you'll need to stop taking them for 2 to 4 weeks before having radioactive iodine treatment.
 This is because they can interfere with the effectiveness of the iodine treatment.

 If withdrawing your hormone replacement treatment is problematic, you may be given a medicine called recombinant human thyroid stimulating hormone (rhTSH).
-This is given as an injection on two consecutive days.
+This is given as an injection on 2 consecutive days.

 Your MDT will be able to advise you about whether or not rhTSH is suitable for you.